keycloak/keycloak-ui/apps/keycloak-server/README.md

 This app allows you to run a local development version of the Keycloak server.

+## Repository structure

+    ├── scripts                    # Keycloak server config scripts ├── README.md
+    ├── package.json

+### Keycloak server config scripts

+`start-server.mjs`, `import-client.mjs` and `security-admin-console-v2.json` are stored in the `scripts` folder.
+The scripts allow to start the Keycloak server, import a new Keycloak client and the latest Keycloak theme.

 ### Running the Keycloak server

 First, ensure that all dependencies are installed locally using NPM by running: